-The Telehealth Education Delivered (TED) truck has started its journey to visit more than 200 VA medical centers and clinics across the country.
+The Telehealth Education Delivered (TED) truck has started its journey to visit more than 200 VA medical clinics across the country.

-The large van is doing what its name suggests.
-It is “delivering” telehealth education and training for Veterans Affairs healthcare providers.
-Iron Bow Technologies is taking TED on what amounts to a nearly16,000 mile road trip, crisscrossing the nation more than three times.
+Have you spotted the TED truck in your neighborhood?
+This large van from Iron Bow Technologies is delivering telehealth education and training for Veterans Affairs healthcare providers.
+The TED truck will complete a nearly16,000 mile road trip, crisscrossing the United States more than three times.

-At its multiple stops during the trip, TED’s driver, Ben Engel, will demonstrate the onboard telemedicine systems, explaining how they can extend healthcare access, enhance patient care and enable collaboration among healthcare providers and Veteran patients.
+During its multiple stops, TED’s driver, Ben Engel, will demonstrate the onboard telemedicine systems, explaining how they can extend healthcare access, enhance patient care and enable collaboration among healthcare providers and veterans.

-The truck began the trek in Arizona shortly after the first of the year and will end it in Evansville, Indiana in late October, 2017.
-You can find the TED schedule and a map showing the route it is taking on Ted’s Web site, www.ted2go.com.
-You can also follow TED on Instagram and Twitter.
+The truck began its journey in Arizona at the start of the year; the trek will end in Evansville, Indiana in late October 2017.
+You can find the TED schedule and a map showing the route on ted2go.com.